Charity shops in Carmarthen

 What if we decide not to sell?

 Nothing is sold without the charity's written acceptance.
-A declined parcel is returned to the shop by tracked, insured delivery at no cost, and a valuation that leads nowhere is free.
+A declined parcel is returned to the shop by tracked, signed-for delivery at no cost, and a valuation that leads nowhere is free.

 When and how is the charity paid?